kaitlynchau/ConcertCompass/README.md

 ## [Site map](documentation/sitemap.png)

-## User Stories or Use Cases
+## Use Cases

-1. as non-registered user, I can register a new account with the site.
+1. As a user, I can view the concerts I attended or will attend.
-2. as a user, I can log in to the site.
+2. As a user, I can log in to the site using Spotify.
-3. as a user, I can log a new concert that is either upcoming or attended.
+3. As a user, I can log a new concert that is either upcoming or attended.
 4. as a user, I can view all of the concerts that I have attended or will attend.
-6. as a user, I can view the automatically updated lists of concerts.
-7. as a user, I can view insights on my concert attendance.
+7. as a user, I can view insights on my top artists.

 ## Research Topics

 * (3 points) dotenv Configuration Management
     * Used dotenv to store sensitive information regarding MongoDB database and auth for Spotify API.